slavipande/Portfolio/instructional-video.md

 ### My role

-My part of the project was to create the video:

 - Wrote the video script and got it reviewed by colleagues.
 - Teamed up with a colleague to make the raw video recordings and voice over.
 - Edited and combined together the raw video and audio into a complete video.